CE-Deepanshu/MSE_CE_GNDEC_2025.github.io/README.md

 MSE-1
 Date:

-Quest 1: What clear cover be provided for a beam which is part of a bridge deck to be constructed over the Arabian Sea, along the western cost of Mumbai.
+**Quest 1:** What clear cover be provided for a beam which is part of a bridge deck to be constructed over the Arabian Sea, along the western cost of Mumbai.

-Answer 1.
-Provide 50mm clear cover considering very severe condition - concrete exposed to coastal environment Acc. to table no. 16, IS 456 : 2000
+**Answer 1:** Provide 50mm clear cover considering very severe condition - concrete exposed to coastal environment Acc. to table no. 16, IS 456 : 2000

-Ques 2: Analysis for the maximum BM to be considered for the design of the landing slab of a staircase shown in the figure, taking total design lead on landing and flight as 10 KN/m², X = 0.45m, Y = 0.6m & G=2.5m.
+**Ques 2:** Analysis for the maximum BM to be considered for the design of the landing slab of a staircase shown in the figure, taking total design lead on landing and flight as 10 KN/m², X = 0.45m, Y = 0.6m & G=2.5m.
 Clear width of staircase is 2.4m and brick walls supporting Staircase have thickness of 250m.

 <img width="1536" height="1024" alt="Stairs" src="https://github.com/user-attachments/assets/1f131076-5ea4-4ae4-bdf0-4f12d1c30c16" />

-Answer 2.
+**Answer 2:**

-# 📋 Given Data
+### 📋 Given Data

 | Parameter                                | Value  | Unit    |
 |-----------------------------------------:|:------:|:-------:|